Designer Bob Nixon distanced himself from the ill-fated AMC Pacer

 The 1978 AMC Pacer wagon was much heavier than a Ford Fairmont

 Is it true that the Pacer’s unusual width was an 11th-hour response to the feds?
-I question whether it was fair for Nixon to solely blame side-impact standards for the car’s width and weight.
+I question whether it was fair for Nixon to solely blame side-impact standards for the car’s girth.
 The Pacer’s 77-inch width — right up there with the mid-sized Matador — appears to be mostly driven by stylistic considerations.
 The car’s sides were given an unusually extreme rake, culminating in an exaggerated crease in the middle of the doors.

 The doors were sharply curved and as thick as hams.
 This reduced the Pacer’s roominess (Old Car Brochures).